Races and creatures in His Dark Materials: Gyptians

 An additional source of inspiration for Pullman's creation of the Gyptians may have been the subculture of cargo narrowboat operators that grew up in the British Isles in the 18th century, in the period between the development of the canals and the emergence of the railways.
 The families of these operators were constantly on the move and their children were seldom educated outside the home, as a result, narrowboat people tended to be regarded with suspicion by landsmen.

 Gyptians are an honourable people, and appear to owe debts to Lord Asriel for defeating a proposed Watercourse Bill in Parliament, amongst other things.
 When they are made aware of the excesses of the Church researchers at Bolvangar they do their best to stop them.
 Despite their honourable nature, they are sometimes perceived negatively by mainstream society.
 Although they trade fairly, they are described as partaking in "incessant smuggling and occasional feuds" in which they may kill other Gyptians.
-Non-gyptian teenagers whom Lyra talks to insinuate that Gyptians steal horses, and that they are unconcerned by the disappearance of a Gyptian child.
+Non-gyptian teenagers, to whom Lyra talks, insinuate that Gyptians steal horses, and that they are unconcerned by the disappearance of a Gyptian child.
 At a party held by Mrs Coulter, Lyra states that Gyptians "take kids and sell 'em to Turks for slaves", although this is likely to be one of Lyra's inventions.

 The Gyptians believe themselves to be "hit worse off than most" by the spate of child abductions in Northern Lights, and this may be what prompts them to collectively plan a rescue attempt.
-This could also be a result of Gyptians having little other recourse in society, as they are described as having little standing in the law.
+This could also be a result of Gyptians having little other recourse in society, as they are described as having little standing in law.

 Some Gyptians and half-Gyptians, such as Bernie Johansen, take up employment on land, although it appears that these are a minority.
 Some hide their gyptian heritage while still reporting information back to the gyptian leaders.

 Serafina Pekkala's witch clan, who are based at Lake Enara, share a friendship with the Gyptians.
 This friendship was born from the relationship between Serafina herself and Farder Coram: Farder Coram once saved Serafina's life, and became her lover and father of her son.